srikantharun/solargrid-defect-maintenance/README.md

-# Solar Farm Defect Detection System
+# Solar Farm Defect Detection System for K3s

-This repository contains Kubernetes manifests for deploying a solar panel defect detection system that uses various sensors and AI processing to identify, classify, and recommend solutions for solar panel defects.
-This design will be injected using light weight kubernetes K3s.
-To begin with project uses kubernetes k8s, later on will be quantized to 8-bit application
+This repository contains Kubernetes manifests for deploying a solar panel defect detection system on K3s - a lightweight Kubernetes distribution ideal for edge computing and IoT environments.

 ## System Architecture